InternLM/HuixiangDou/docs/en/doc_architecture.md

 The configuration is actually in toml format, but to avoid unfamiliarity for users, it was renamed to the commonly seen .ini in Windows.

-## Second Layer: huixiangdou Module
+## Second Layer: HuixiangDou Module

 The module contains only 3 parts: